juanluispaz/ts-sql-query/README.md

 A query runner that write all the queries to the standard output using `console.log` and delegate the execution of the queries to the query runner received as argument in the constructor.

+If you don't want to use `console.log`, you can also pass in your own logging function as second constructor argument.

 **Supported databases**: mariaDB, mySql, oracle, postgreSql, sqlite, sqlServer

 ```ts